Drakokorian/CLI_Wrapper/README.md

 model, the backend emits a `model:switched` event via the Wails event bus and logs the change in JSON Lines format.
 Log files automatically rotate after reaching 20 MB.

+## CLI Plugins

+The application supports extensible CLI integrations via a plugin mechanism.
+Each plugin must implement the `plugins.Plugin` interface and register itself during initialization using `plugins.Register`.
+Registered plugins are automatically detected at runtime.
+See `internal/plugins/openai.go` and `internal/plugins/gemini.go` for reference implementations.